Florence Robert

 Toronto, M5S 2C5

-My dissertation develops a legally justified informational privacy interest of children from their parents in the digital environment.
+My dissertation develops an account of legal obligations platforms and other intermediaries have to protect young people's privacy from their parents in the digital environment.
 Beyond youth privacy, I am interested in how technologies and law structure and mediate interpersonal relationships.
-I also research and publish on privacy and data protection issues in biomedical research, where I focus on international data transfers and European data protection law.
+I also research and publish on the intersection of health law and privacy, where I focus on international data transfers and European data protection law in biomedical research.

 Education